knpuniversity/oauth/knpu/facebook.rst

 error documentation is a little fuzzy.

 If it's any other error, I'll just throw the original exception.
-You could also render some custom error page.
+You could even render some custom error page.

 With any API that uses OAuth, if you can be smart enough to detect when API requests fail due to an expired access token, you can give your users